-- Employees do not have a contractual right to receive variable income pursuant to the Discretionary Variable Income Scheme.
-Rabobank Australia ultimately retains the right to exercise any discretion to grant (or not to grant) variable income; - The award of variable income will not necessarily lead to payment of variable income.
-Variable income awards may be subject to deferral and retention criteria.
-Furthermore, variable income may be withdrawn after award at the discretion of Rabobank Australia: - Where Rabobank Australia decides to award variable income, the amount of any such variable income is at the absolute discretion of Rabobank Australia: - The Discretionary Variable Income Scheme and the conferral of any variable income in any year does not guarantee that an employee will receive variable income in any subsequent or later year; and Rabobank Australia may amend the Discretionary Variable Income Scheme, and may make decisions regarding an individual's eligibility for an award or payment of deferred amounts (including in relation to withdrawal, revocation or amendment) at any time, including retrospectively.
+- Employees do not have a contractual right to receive Variable Remuneration pursuant to the Discretionary Variable Remuneration.
+Rabobank Australia ultimately retains the right to exercise any discretion to grant (or not to grant) Variable Remuneration; - The award of Variable Remuneration will not necessarily lead to payment of Variable Remuneration.
+Variable Remuneration awards may be subject to deferral and retention criteria.
+Furthermore, Variable Remuneration may be withdrawn after award at the discretion of Rabobank Australia;

+- Where Rabobank Australia decides to award Variable Remuneration, the amount of any such Variable Remuneration is at the absolute discretion of Rabobank Australia; - The Discretionary Variable Remuneration Scheme and the conferral of any Variable Remuneration in any year does not guarantee that an employee will receive Variable Remuneration in any subsequent or later year; and - Rabobank Australia may amend the Discretionary Variable Remuneration Scheme, and may make decisions regarding an individual's eligibility for an award or payment of deferred amounts (including in relation to withdrawal, revocation or amendment) at any time, including retrospectively.
 Any such amendment may affect awards already made where payment has not yet occurred at the time of change.

-During 2020, the Board Remuneration Committee reviewed the Local Policy on Remuneration and approved the following changes:
+During 2022, the Board People & Remuneration Committee and Board reviewed the Local Policy on Remuneration and approved the following changes: